Rhubarb doesn’t get the recognition it deserves.

 Me, I like my rhubarb best in drinks.
 Raw, rhubarb is not the most flavor-packed ingredient.
 But once you cook them, the stalks’ tart essence steps forward.
 As the ground thaws, I simmer rhubarb, sugar and water together, reducing the stalks to a sweet-tart syrup that I add to the gin-based Rhubarb & Strawberry Collins, along with gently bitter Aperol.

-At Madam Geneva in New York, Brett Hughes turns rhubarb into a delicious shrub by gently heating it with sugar, raspberry vinegar, coriander and pink peppercorns.
-Use it in a Spiced Rhubarb Gimlet, boosted even more with rhubarb bitters.
-Other smart ways with rhubarb: adding marmalade for a Breakfast Martini from London’s Salvatore at Playboy; mixing with dry and delicate manzanilla sherry in the Rhubarb Fix; or sipping the delightful rhubarb-based amaro Rabarbaro Zucca.
+In New York, Brett Hughes turns rhubarb into a delicious shrub by gently heating it with sugar, raspberry vinegar, coriander and pink peppercorns.
+Use it in a Rosé Cobbler, boosted even more with rhubarb bitters.
+Other smart ways with rhubarb: mixing it with dry and delicate manzanilla sherry in a Rhubarb Fix, with apple vodka and lemon juice in a Rosemary & Rhubarb, generously dashing rhubarb bitters into a cocktail alongside other spring flavors in a Spring Fever or sipping the delightful rhubarb-based amaro Rabarbaro Zucca.